Dubuque community foundation to host nonprofit workshop series

-All sessions will be held from 8:30 to 11 a.m. in the Community Foundation’s McCarthy Center for Nonprofit Learning, 700 Locust St., according to a press release.
+All sessions will be held from 8:30 to 11 a.m. on designated days in the Community Foundation’s McCarthy Center for Nonprofit Learning, 700 Locust St., according to a press release.

 Session topics include nonprofit board roles and governance (Feb.
 11); nonprofit leadership culture and planning (March 3); measuring an organization’s success (March 24); budgets, revenue and fundraising (April 14); attracting continuous improvement in volunteers (May 5); teamwork and team building (May 19) and participants’ choice (June 9).